Dutugamunu: The battle in the palace and early reign

-Regaining of Rajarata
+Gaining of Rajarata

-Having secured his throne, he then planned his operations to regain the north, which included not only Rajarata but numerous smaller semi-independent polities.
-The king's army consisted of 'chariots, troops and beasts for riders', soldiers and a number of war elephants, as well as a number of monks (to advise the King) and a relic placed in his spear for luck and blessings.
+Having secured his throne, he then planned his operations to conquer the north, which included not only Rajarata but numerous smaller semi-independent polities.
+The king's army consisted of 'chariots, troops anderal beasts for riders', soldiers and a number of war elephants, as well as a number of monks (to advise the King) and a relic placed in his spear for luck and blessings.
 In addition he was accompanied by the famed Ten Giant Warriors who had been recruited from all over the island by his father Kavantissa – Nandhimitra, Suranimala, Mahasona, Theraputtabhya, Gotaimbara, Bharana, Vasabha, Khanjadeva, Velusamanna, and Phussadeva.

-The campaign saw Dutugemunu subduing a number of usurping Tamil rulers in the north (as many as 32, according to the Mahavamsa).
-Of particular interest is the four-month siege of Vijitanagara, where the defending Tamil troops are said to have used 'red-hot iron and molten pitch' to panic Dutugemunu's elephants.
-During this time he also married Ran Etana, the daughter of a chieftain who continued to pay homage to Elara of Anuradhapura.
-On at least two occasions victory is attributed to the king's 'cunning' and the bravery of Kandhula.
-The campaign reached a climax at the eastern gate of Anuradhapura, where Dutugemunu, riding Kandhula, finally confronted the aged usurped king Elara, on his own elephant Mahäpabbata, and slew him with a spear; the encounter is one of the most famous in Sri Lankan history.
+The campaign saw Dutugamunu subduing a number of usurping Tamil rulers in the north (as many as 32, according to the Mahavamsa).
+Of particular interest is the four-month siege of Vijitanagara, where the defending Tamil troops are said to have used 'red-hot iron and molten pitch' to panic Dutugamunu's elephants.
+During this time he also married Ran Etana, the daughter of a chieftain who continued to pay homage to Elara the Pious of Anuradhapura.
+On at least two occasions victory is attributed to the king's 'cunning' and the bravery of Kandula.
+The campaign reached a climax at the eastern gate of Anuradhapura, where Dutugemunu, riding Kandula, finally confronted the aged usurped king Elara the Pious, on his own elephant Mahäpabbata, and slew him with a spear; the encounter is one of the most famous in Sri Lankan history.

-Dutugemunu's victory at Anuradhapura put him in the unprecedented position of ruling nearly the entire island of (Sri) Lanka.
-Despite this however his position was far from problem-free.
-Elara, despite being an invading Tamil from the Chola empire of south India, was renowned as having been a just and righteous leader, and Dutugemunu went out of his way to ensure the memory of the old king was revered as he cremated Elara and built a tomb for his ashes and made rules for travelers to get off and pay their respects to his tomb.
-Furthermore, 'looking back upon his glorious victory, great though it was, [he] knew no joy, remembering that thereby was wrought the destruction of thousands of both enemies and his soldiers.'
+Dutugamunu's victory at Anuradhapura put him in the unprecedented position of ruling nearly the entire island of (Sri) Lanka.
+Despite this, however, his position was far from problem-free.
+Elara the Pious, though an invading Tamil ruler from the Chola Empire of South India, was renowned for his just and righteous rule, and Dutugemunu went to great lengths to honor the memory of the old king: he cremated Elara the Pious, built a tomb for his ashes, and decreed that all travelers passing by must dismount and pay their respects at the site.
+Furthermore, 'looking back upon his glorious victory, great though it was, [he] knew no joy, remembering that thereby was wrought the destruction of thousands of both enemies and his soldiers' but the casualties mentioned in Mahavamsa is greatly exaggerated.
 This is attested to by the sheer number of religious foundations attributed to him by the chronicles (between 68 and 99), which include magnificent stupas, monasteries, and shrines.

 Reign and construction work

 Aside from his many construction projects Dutugemunu's reign is memorable for his estrangement from his son, Saliya or Salirajakumara.
-The Prince fell in love with a girl called Agokamaladevi or Asokamala; unfortunately for all concerned she was of the Scavenger caste, one of the lowest castes in Sinhalese society.
+The Prince fell in love with a girl called Agokamaladevi or Asokamala; unfortunately for all concerned she was of the Chandala caste, one of the lowest castes in Sinhalese society.
 Saliya refused to give her up and rejected the throne.
-Though the Mahavamsa mentions no reconciliation, folk stories have the young couple eventually restored to the king's good graces.
+While the Mahāvaṃsa makes no mention of reconciliation, folk traditions suggest that the young couple was eventually restored to the king’s favor.